- Cybersecurity company Fortra disclosed a new critical vulnerability in GoAnywhere MFT

 Given GoAnywhere MFT's history of threat actor targeting, we'd advise making that update an immediate priority, along with ensuring the GoAnywhere MFT admin console isn't exposed to the public internet.
 In general, it's also advisable to implement egress filtering and alert on large file uploads, high-volume traffic to suspicious IPs or domains, and data transfer and archive utility usage.

-As always, if the vulnerability turns out to have been exploited in the wild as a zero-day — which was unclear at time of disclosure — patching alone will not eradicate adversaries from compromised systems.
+As always, since we now know the vulnerability was exploited in the wild as a zero-day, patching alone will not eradicate adversaries from compromised systems.

 About VulnCheck